Nikolay-Lysenko/dsawl/README.md

 ## What is it?
 This is a set of tools for machine learning.
 As of now, the list of implemented utilities is as follows:
 * Target encoding, an alternative to one-hot encoding and hashing trick that attempts to have both memory efficiency and incorporation of all useful information from initial features.
-See `docs/target_encoding_demo.ipynb` for more details.
+More details can be found in [a tutorial](https://github.com/Nikolay-Lysenko/dsawl/blob/master/docs/target_encoding_demo.ipynb).

 Repository name is a combination of three words: DS, saw, and awl.
 DS is as an abbreviation for Data Science and the latter two words represent useful tools.

 ## How to install the package?
 The package is compatible with Python 3.5 or newer.
-Other requirements are installed by `conda` if you follow below instructions.
+Other requirements are installed by `pip` if you follow below instructions.

 If you are using Linux, execute this from your terminal:
 ```